 Given its studio format, this course will take place synchronously in PF2151 (M/W/F 11:00 to 11:50am) and supported by Desire2Learn (D2L).
 Students are required to participate in the synchronous classes, as per the noted times.
-Students will participate asynchronously, on their own time, to contribute to the D2L discussion board, watch videos (as required), and to complete class assignments, projects and exercises.
+Students will participate asynchronously, on their own time, watch videos (as required), and to complete class assignments, projects and exercises.
 If, due to unforeseen circumstances, a student is unable to participate in a class session, please advise your TA ahead of time via email, cc'ing the instructor.
 Please do this at least 24 hours ahead of the scheduled class time.